Mike Ford Player Props: Mariners vs. Orioles

 Mike Ford At The Plate

-- Ford has picked up a hit in four games this year (25.0%), including one multi-hit game.
+- Ford has had a base hit in four of 17 games this season, and multiple hits once.

-- In four games this season, Ford has picked up an RBI, with more than one RBI once.
+- In four games this year, Ford has picked up an RBI, with more than one RBI once.

-- He has scored at least one run five times this year (31.3%), including one multi-run game.
+- In five of 17 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.